timmcmichael/EMCCTimFiles/README.md

 You do NOT need a GitHub account to download/copy code:

 1. In the above file list, navigate to the relevant folder.
+The files are organized by the book or course first, with subfolders for each chapter or topic.

 2. Click on the file to display the source code: